 Time cards are an important factor to your success at Federico Beauty Institute.
 It is your job to make sure that you are getting the correct credits on the time card so the proper information is being entered into the tracking system.
 All students will receive a weekly time card.
 It is the student's responsibility to maintain this time card.
 It is also the student's responsibility to transfer all prior hours and operations accurately to a new weekly time card.
 An instructor must document each operation on the time card or credit will not be given.
 If the time card is lost, stolen or destroyed, the student will lose all theoretical hours and operations on that timecard.
 The previous weeks' time card must be turned into the registrar by close of business Saturday or first day back from an absence.
 Holding of timecard(s) beyond this timeframe will result in loss of all operations accumulated during that/those week/weeks.
-In order to complete the course of study, the student must complete the minimum hours and operations as prescribed by the Board of Barbering and Cosmetology.
-The student must be aware at all times of hours and operations needed for completion.
+In order to complete the course of study, the student must complete the minimum hours and operations needed for completion.